SwissDataScienceCenter/renku/docs/how-to-guides/own_machine/clone-renku-project.rst

 =====================

 In order to save your work back to RenkuLab from your own machine, you'll need to authenticate with RenkuLab.
-You can do this easily by the ``renku login`` command.
+You can do this easily using the ``renku login`` command.

 However, if you find yourself needing to authenticate via an SSH Key, you can find those instructions below as well.

 .. tabbed:: Authenticate via renku login

-    To authenticate with Renku on a local machine where you have access to a browser, you can use :meth:`renku login <renku.ui.cli.login>`.
+    To authenticate with Renku via a browser, you can use :meth:`renku login <renku.ui.cli.login>`.

     Provide the url of the RenkuLab instance where your project is located in the following command: